 Note that this fitness supplement does contain 300 milligrams of caffeine per serving, so watch for side effects if you choose to use it more than once daily, especially if you drink caffeinated beverages such as coffee, tea and energy drinks.
 The directions warn against mixing Pre Jym with other caffeine products.

-The Mayo Clinic says that up to 400 milligrams of caffeine per day appears to be safe.
+Up to 400 milligrams of caffeine per day appears to be safe.
 A basic cup of coffee contains about 100 milligrams while energy shots and drinks average around 200 milligrams per serving.
 When considering taking the supplement, you should always factor in all caffeine sources you’re consuming.

 Scroll below for one of the best products we’ve seen over the last year.